quanhoang-pm/quanhoang-pm.github.io/_posts/2018-01-01-the-first-post.md

 <details>
 <summary>Click to expand</summary>
 This is hidden
 Cannot render an image using markdown syntax here.

 What about an equation $a^2$?
+OK

 ![image](/assets/images/avatar.jpg)
 </details>